paulo-raca/MO810/Diary.md

 I spent a lot of time trying to get any positive result of the trader, something seens very wrong, as no selling trade seems to happen whatsoever.

 After lots of debugging and reviewing of the code, I found a copypaste error.
-Fixing it yields suspiciously profitable results at first (like ~8%/day), but training yields smaller and smaller gains all the time.
+Fixing it yields suspiciously profitable results at first (like ~8%/day), but training yields smaller and smaller gains all the time -- Until it eventually crashes complaining about a NaN or infinity somewhere.

 There is obviously something still broken, more debugging will follow...